 The content on this page is for parents/caregivers of children with rheumatic fever and rheumatic heart disease.
 For information about preventing rheumatic fever, see sore throat.

-- Rheumatic fever often starts with a sore throat caused by strep bacteria.
+- It often starts with a sore throat caused by strep bacteria.

 - Without treatment, strep throat can cause rheumatic fever.